Yordan Alvarez Player Props: Astros vs. White Sox

-The Houston Astros and Yordan Alvarez, who went 1-for-3 with a double and three RBI last time out, battle Lucas Giolito and the Chicago White Sox at Minute Maid Park, Saturday at 2:10 PM ET.
+Yordan Alvarez -- 3-for-5 with an RBI in his most recent game -- will be in action for the Houston Astros versus the Chicago White Sox, with Mike Clevinger on the mound, on April 2 at 2:10 PM ET.

-In his last game, he racked up three RBI (going 1-for-3 with a double and a walk) against the White Sox.
+In his most recent appearance, he had three hits (going 3-for-5 with an RBI) against the White Sox.

 Yordan Alvarez Game Info & Props vs. the White Sox